alexdevero/alex-devero-blog/__drafts__/draft--method-chaining.md

 So, if you insist on using arrow functions, and want to copy objects?
 It will be better to create those copies with `Object()` constructor and `new` keyword.
 Otherwise, spare yourself the hustle and just use [regular functions].

+## Conclusion: What Method Chaining in JavaScript, How it Works and How to Use It

+Method chaining is one simple method that can be quite useful.
+It can help you write code that is shorter and more readable.
+I hope that this tutorial helped you understand what method chaining in JavaScript is and how it works.
+Now, it is up to you to use what you've learned about method chaining in your code.

 [xyz-ihs snippet="thank-you-message"]

 <!-- ### Links -->